 The main LLC formation cost through the DIY route is the state filing fee of your Article of Organization.
 Currently, the state of Texas charges you $300 for filing your LLC and it may be subjected to revision by the state.
-The filing fee of articles of organization is the same, regardless you submit online or through the mail.
+The filing fee for articles of organization is the same, regardless you submit them online or through the mail.

 Form 205 – Certificate of Formation is the official document that you need to file with the Texas Secretary of State to register your Texas LLC.
 You can apply online, by mail, or in person.